The Headline Number: A 10%–15% Service Fee

-To understand your real payout, you have to zoom out and look at every cost that hits your balance over a full month—not just the commission on good days.
+To understand your real payout, you have to zoom out and look at every cost that hits your balance over a full month—not just the service-fee percentage on good days.

 The Full Fee Stack: What FeetFinder Creators Actually Pay